The XFL May Let Teams Try For A Five-Point Conversion After A Touchdown

 One of those ideas being tested is a tiered extra-point system that allows team to score more points if they are willing to start farther from the end zone.

-“This past week they focused on the two-minute drill, new lineman rules and tired-point conversion after touchdowns,” the report noted.
+“This past week they focused on the two-minute drill, new lineman rules and tiered-point conversion after touchdowns,” the report noted.
 “The tiered-point idea is to eliminate the extra kick after a touchdown.
 Teams will have the opportunity to go for 1 extra point from the 2-yard line, 2 points from the 5-yard line or 5 points from the 15-yard line.”

 There has already been significant progress toward the league’s launch, including the naming of the initial eight teams.
 As CBS Sports noted, the league did not shy away from some direct ties to NFL cities, with teams playing mostly in stadiums that already host NFL teams.